The Goldie Equation: III. Homomorphisms from Functional Equations

-interpreted now with $g:X\rightarrow \mathbb{R}_{+}:=(0,\infty ),$ $K: \mathbb{G}_{\rho }(X)\rightarrow Y,$ and $Y$ again a real topological vector space.
-Here $K$ is called the \textit{kernel, }$g$ the \textit{auxiliary } function following usage in regular variation theory, where this equation plays a key role, see e.g. [BinO7].
-It is helpful to view $g$ as imparting a local \textit{acceleration} to the action of addition.\textit{\ }The equation is a special case of the \textit{Levi-Civita functional equation} [Lev], [Stet, Ch.
+Given the pair, $K$ is called the \textit{kernel, }$g$ the (outer) \textit{ auxiliary }function of the kernel, following usage in regular variation theory, where this equation plays a key role, see e.g. [BinO8].
+It is helpful to view $g$ as an \textit{action} imparting local \textit{ acceleration} to the action of addition.\textit{\ }The equation is a special case of the \textit{Levi-Civita functional equation} [Lev], [Stet, Ch.
 5] (for the wider literature, see [AczD, Ch.
 14, 15]), usually studied on semi-groups.
-We shall also study the \textit{generalized Goldie equation} for the triple $(K,h,g)$, i.e. with inner and outer auxiliaries:
+We shall also study the \textit{generalized Goldie equation} for the triple $(K,h,g)$, now with inner and outer auxiliaries: